felixlu/pyBooguNote/README.md

 pyBooguNote
 ===========

-A simple &amp; incomplete implement of BooguNote written in Python 3.
+A simple, incomplete &amp; unoffical implement of BooguNote written in Python 3 - for crossplatform purpose, especially on Mac and Linux.